There are no hair follicles in a scar, which prevents the hair from regrowing in that area, leaving a bald patch which isn’t ideal.

 - FUT (Follicular Unit Transplantation) – Creates a strip-like scar either at the back or side of their head.

 Scalp micropigmentation (also known as SMP) will help camouflage the scars by applying pigment onto the scar tissue, allowing it to blend in with the shaved look.
 As the needle is small enough to replicate a single hair follicle, it will start to create the illusion of a full head of hair and you will no longer see the scarring.

 Other types of scars that scalp micropigmentation can camouflage include Keloid, Hypertrophic and Hypotrophic.

-Get in touch with Skalp Ink today to find out more.
+Get in touch with Skalp Ink, Maryland today to find out more.